 4. Good designers are in demand

-If you are considering a change of career then you'll want to be sure that there are jobs out there to help you earn a living.
+If you are considering a change of career, then you'll want to be sure that there are jobs out there to help you earn a living.
 Don't be fooled…design is ultra-competitive!
 But there is and always will be a demand for good designers so if you have talent, the necessary skills and the determination to work hard, then you can be confident that you will always be able to find work.

 5. You can wear trainers to work

 Believe it or not, this is one of the most common answers our Shillington graduates give when asked to name the best thing about their new design career.
-But while it might sound flippant, the creative, vibrant atmosphere of the studio is one of the appealing things that attracts people to move on from their corporate roles and stuffy offices.
+But while it might sound flippant, the creative, vibrant atmosphere of the studio is one of the appealing attributes that attracts people to move on from their corporate roles and stuffy offices.
 Design agencies tend to be modern workplaces where there is no need to force staff into wearing a shirt and tie.
 So ditch the suit, and don your favourite kicks instead.

 6. You'll never stop learning

 Are you the sort of person who likes to push yourself, improve your skills and produce the best work you can?
-Design as a discipline never stands still and as a designer you will be constantly developing.
+Design as a discipline never stands still and as a designer, you will constantly be developing.
 There are always new trends, new tools, new technologies, new theories, new sources of inspiration – a creative mind never stops learning.
-Graphic design also encompasses a variety of specialisms too, so whether you want to tighten up your digital skills, master the art of print production, become perfect at packaging or tackle typography head on, there is always a new direction to pursue.
+Graphic design also encompasses a variety of specialisms too, so whether you want to tighten up your digital skills, master the art of print production, become perfect at packaging or tackle typography head-on, there is always a new direction to pursue.

 7. You'll gain a new perspective on the world

 For many graphic designers, it is more than just a job – it's a way of life.
 An understanding of the principles of good design means that you will look at everything differently, from posters and magazine covers, through to pieces of furniture, buildings and the gadgets you use every day.
-Designers are naturally curious animals and you'll find yourself thinking differently about the world around you and admiring the smaller details that go into beautifully designed products.
+Designers are naturally curious animals, and you'll find yourself thinking differently about the world around you and admiring the smaller details that go into beautifully designed products.